michaelmcg95/FSA/readme.md

 Alternate name: i

 ### export
 Save the current automaton in Jflap xml format.
 The file produced will be compatible with Jflap version 7.1.
-Note that the program makes no attempt to create an aesthetically pleasing arrangement of the states and simply places them even spaced on a horizontal line.
+Note that the program makes no attempt to create an aesthetically pleasing transition diagram and simply places the states evenly spaced on a horizontal line.

 ```
 export <FILENAME>